Everything you've always wanted to know about

-We also occasionally have teens in classes; sometimes they come
+We also occasionally have teens in classes; usually they come

 I'm afraid I might not be able to keep up in class.

 No, and here's why: "free lessons" publicized by large chain dance studios are typically a one-hour carefully-crafted sales pitch after a 10 minute dance lesson.
-There's a very good reason why the big chain studios don't publish their dance class prices.
-Independent studios like ours will answer all your questions about pricing, dance class atmosphere, etc., directly, without asking you to come in for an hour.
-And you're always welcome to stop by any of our classes to watch, with no sales pitch.
+There's a very good reason why the big chain studios don't publish their dance class prices; the potential dance student will often be shocked.
+Independent studios like ours will answer all your questions about our very reasonable pricing, dance class atmosphere, etc., directly, without asking you to come in for an hour for the hard sell.

 I'm really busy.
 So just give me one good reason why

 I should take a class at OUT to Dance.

 For the rest of your life you'll go to weddings, parties,

 clubs and events, and you'll actually be able to dance, and then